digitalwas-solutions/.github/profile/readme.md

 ![GitHub followers](https://img.shields.io/github/followers/digitalwas-solutions?style=social)
 ![GitHub stars](https://img.shields.io/github/stars/digitalwas-solutions?style=social)

-## 🚀 About DigitalWAS Solutions
+## 🚀 About
-DigitalWAS Solutions is a software development company specializing in web, mobile, and desktop applications.
+[d|w|s] is a software development company specializing in web, mobile, and desktop applications.
 We are dedicated to delivering high-quality, innovative solutions to our clients, helping them succeed in their digital transformation journey. 🌐

 ## 🔥 Our Expertise
 - 💻 Web Development